efemberg11/GeoModel_rmakhman/documentation/docs/components/kernel/reference/RCBase/GeoMaterial.md

-[^n1] The density is normally specified using CLHEP units.
+[^gmat1]: The density is normally specified using `GeoModel` units, ported from CLHEP[^gmat2].
 The native unit of mass is the MeV, the native unit for length is the mm.
 A material with a density of 1 g/cm3 has a density of 1.7 x 10-22, in these units.

+[^gmat2]: CLHEP - A Class Library for High Energy Physics,  <https://proj-clhep.web.cern.ch/proj-clhep/>